geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " I quit my native realm, to guide and aid,

-" At great Marino's court, a suppliant maid ;
+" At great Marino's court, a suppliant maid;

 " Those sparkling eyes declare success is near —